gmlewis/bible-codes/TheLittleBook.md

 I am the righteousness of God, and I have made you the righteousness of God.
 I am he that is justified in his ways.
 I am sinless, and I have justified you in me, Christ Jesus.
-I am he who is always and forevermore sanctified, for mine is the Kingdom of God, and I have sanctified you by the spirit of sonship.
+I am he who is always and forevermore sanctified, for mine is the Kingdom of God, and I have sanctified you by the spirit of sonship.
-I am he who gave his last drop of blood on the cross that I might cleanse you of all sin, for there is no sin in the spirit of sonship I have given you.
+I am he who gave his last drop of blood on the cross that I might cleanse you of all sin, for there is no sin in the spirit of sonship I have given you.
-I am your intercessor.
+I am your intercessor.
-I am your advocate.
+I am your advocate.
 Stand at the ready, my Bride, for the times of restoration are at hand, and my appearing is nearer than you think.

 110